tarantool/doc/doc/concepts/data_model/migrations.rst

     -   (or) Copy the migration script code, paste it into the console, and run it.

+    You can also connect to the instance and execute the migration script in a single call:

+    ..  code:: console

+        $ tt connect admin:password@localhost:3301 -f 0001-delete-space.lua

     **Method 4**: applying migration with Ansible